Cluster 1 - Computers in Everyday Life

 One year of high school biology.

-One of the newest techniques of synthetic biology, named CRISPR-Cas9, is revolutionizing biomedical sciences by allowing the editing of genetic information in living complex organisms.
-This tool introduced new ethical dilemmas that will be analyzed in the course.
+One of the newest techniques of synthetic biology, CRISPR-Cas9, is revolutionizing biomedical sciences by allowing the editing of genetic information in living complex organisms.
+This revolution has created myriad ethical dilemmas that will also be analyzed in the course.

 Cluster 8 - Tissue Engineering and Regenerative Medicine

-Students must have completed Algebra II or Integrated Math II and one year of high school biology.
+Students must have completed Algebra II or Integrated Math II and one year of high school biology (Honors/AP Bio preferred if available)

 Cluster 9 - Music and Technology